Akaito/codesaru.com/_posts/2017-07-30-recovering-work.md

 - Character assets by Kenney; you can find them in the [abstract platformer pack](http://www.kenney.nl/assets/abstract-platformer).
 - Started using [Valgrind](http://valgrind.org/) to check for leaks.
-    Found a couple of my own, but most leaks are specific to being on a Surface Pro 3's hardware/drivers.
+    Found a couple of my own, but most leaks are specific to the readily-available drivers for the Surface Pro 3 in Linux.
     Thankfully Valgrind makes it easy to build up an "ignore" file, too.